engstrom/ZipLocate/README.md

 #### Bonus: Canadian Postal Codes

-- Download the postal codes from Geocoder.ca (http://geocoder.ca/?freedata=1)
+- Download the postal codes from [Geocoder.ca](http://geocoder.ca/?freedata=1) and donate to their [legal defense fund](geocoder.ca/?sued=1) (currently being sued because they provide an open alternative to the expensive Canada Post database).

 We only need the first 3 columns, postal code, latitude and longitude, so cut these to output.csv.